n-raghu/ezETL/README.md

 ## Workflow
 ### Stage 1
 - Load config from file, which has info where dumps and dump extensions are configured
-- For every JSON file in dump there should be a subsequent mother/parent table available in database which helps us to create child or version tables using PostgreSQL inheritence
+- For every JSON file in dump there should be a subsequent mother/parent table available in a database which helps us to create child or version tables using PostgreSQL inheritance
 - If not available, ingestion job creates the mother tables at the start of the process

 ```python